 - Paralysis and Spinal Cord Injuries – these injuries are similar to neck and back injuries and are usually the result of internal injuries to the bones, muscles, or nerves running down the spinal cord.
 Because of the delicate nature of these bones and nerves, if they are damaged you may experience partial or complete paralysis to different areas of the body.
 Depending on the severity of your injuries you may have to undergo expensive surgeries, lengthy physical rehabilitation, or even make extreme life changes.

 - Wrongful Death – Unfortunately, truck accidents can lead to the death of a loved one, the drivers, or the passengers of the car.
 If you have lost a loved one as a result of a vehicle accident you may be entitled to file a wrongful death claim.

 No matter the circumstances, whenever you are involved in an accident involving a tractor-trailer you are likely to experience severe injuries.
 You may require expensive surgery, lengthy hospital stays, lengthy and painful rehabilitation, and may even have to dramatically change your life.
 Fortunately, the law has been designed to help compensate those who have incurred an injury as a result of an accident.

 What Can I Be Reimbursed For If I Am Injured In A Truck Accident

 - Non-economic Damages– Being in an accident can be a traumatic event that can greatly affect your life.
 Under the law, you may be entitled to receive non-economic damages for any pain and suffering, mental anguish, or loss of enjoyment in life, which you have suffered because of your truck accident injuries.
-Because these injuries are different than those mentioned above such as medical expenses they are known as non-economic damages.

 Contact a I-70 Pennsylvania Truck Accident Attorney to Fight for You